 Here are the best image editing software options that aren’t Photoshop.

-With a simple UI, Sketch has many features similar to that of Photoshop and Illustrator, including layers, gradients, colour picker and style presets.
+With a simple UI, Sketch has many features similar to that of Photoshop and Illustrator, including layers, gradients, color picker and style presets.

 The development team behind Sketch has made it as flexible as possible, with it supporting infinite zooming and vector shapes that are perfect for multiple resolutions.
 You can build a new graphic from primitive shapes or start a new one with the Vector or Pencil tool.

-A professional vector graphics app for creatives, in recent years Invition has created enormous buzz within the design community, and web designers in particular.
+A professional vector graphics app for creatives, in recent years Invitation, has created an enormous buzz within the design community, and web designers in particular.